VForWaTer/hydrobox/README.md

 ## Getting Started

-Most of the tools are available either as a function or a class importet into the :code:`toolbox` module.
+Most of the tools are available either as a function or a class importet into the `toolbox` module.
 Most tools accept numpy types as input and will use them for return, as well.
 This way the HydroBox should integrate with your common data analysis tools.
 The non-plotted flow duration curve could for example be used
 like: